dariober/snakemake-mcl-cluster/README.md

-This pipeline performs Markov clustering via [mcl](https://micans.org/mcl/index.html) on an array of parameters values and reports summary statistics for each combination of parameters.
+This pipeline performs Markov clustering via [mcl](https://micans.org/mcl/index.html) on an array of parameters values and reports summary statistics for each combination of settings.
+In this way it is easy, hopefully, to:

+* Perfom clustering from start to finish in a streamlined but customisable way

+* Choose the optimal parameter settings

 Although mcl clustering has virtually only one parameter to tweak - the inflation factor - there are several pre- and post-processing parameters that affect the clustering results.

-`snakemake-mcl-cluster` executes all the pre-processing and clustering steps to a given input data file by applying all combinations of parameters given in `params.yml`.
-At the present these are:
+---

+At the present these below are the parameters that be varied.
+Additional or different ones could be included by editing the Snakefile.

 * `pearson_r_cutoff: [0.6, 0.75, 0.9]`: Reset to 0 correlations below this
   cutoff.
 Cutoffs closer to 1 favour many clusters of small size, possibly